-The provider may appeal the decision of the Division of Medicaid in matters related to the Minimum Data Set (MDS) including but not limited to reviews and classifications in accordance with Medicaid policy.
-Final Roster Reports upon the close of the quarter are not subject to an informal reconsideration or an appeal.
+The provider may appeal the decision of the Division of Medicaid in matters related to the Minimum Data Set (MDS) including but not limited to reviews, classifications and submissions in accordance with Medicaid policy.

 The action of the Division of Medicaid under review shall be stayed until all administrative proceedings have been exhausted.